 This module provides a snapshot of endpoint communication.
 Use the drop-down menu to examine all endpoints, endpoints marked as Favorites, and filter by endpoint type.

 This health module provides an overview of the flow anomalies in your water system.
-Use the drop-down menu to graph all of the AMI and AMR meters reporting flow anomalies or the endpoints you have marked as Favorites.
+Use the drop-down menu to graph all or specific AMI and AMR meter types reporting flow anomalies or the endpoints you have marked as Favorites.

 No recent flow – For AMI meters, no flow detected during the past 72 hours.
 For AMR meters, includes meters with No Usage for more than 30 days.
 The alert clears with usage.